Prime Minister from 11 November 1975 to 11 March 1983

 Malcolm Fraser won the seat of Wannon at the general election in 1955.
 At 25, he was federal parliament's youngest member.
 He held Wannon for 29 years through 11 general elections until his resignation from parliament on 31 March 1983.

-Fraser was Minister for the Army for two years from 1966 to 1968 in the coalition governments of Harold Holt and John Gorton.
-He was Minister for Education and Science from 1968 to 1969 in Gorton's government and in William McMahon's government from 1971 to 1972.
-He was Gorton's Minister for Defence from November 1969 to 8 March 1971, when he resigned, accusing Gorton of disloyalty to him in a disagreement over the Army.
+Fraser was Minister for the Army for two years from 1966–1968 in the coalition governments of Harold Holt and John Gorton.
+He was Minister for Education and Science 1968–1969 in Gorton's government, and in William McMahon's government from 1971–1972.
+He was Gorton's Minister for Defence November 1969–8 March 1971, when he resigned, accusing Gorton of disloyalty to him in a disagreement over the Army.
 His resignation set in motion McMahon's successful challenge to Gorton's leadership of the Liberals a fortnight later, resulting in Gorton's replacement as Prime Minister by McMahon.

-Fraser was a member of the federal Liberal opposition executive from 1972 to 1975, and a spokesman on primary industry, then labour matters.
+Fraser was a member of the federal Liberal opposition executive from 1972–1975, and a spokesman on primary industry, then labour matters.

-He became Leader of the Opposition on 21 March 1975 after successfully challenging BM Snedden for the Liberal leadership.
+Fraser became Leader of the Opposition on 21 March 1975 after successfully challenging BM Snedden for the Liberal party leadership.
 The challenge was promoted by parliamentary party members dissatisfied with Snedden's parliamentary performance against the Labor Prime Minister, Gough Whitlam.

-On 15 October 1975, Fraser set in motion the events leading to Whitlam's dismissal by the Governor-General when he announced that the opposition would refuse passage through the Senate of the Budget Bills until Whitlam called an election.
-Justifying this decision, he claimed revelations about the government's attempts to bypass the Loans Council to obtain funds overseas indicated 'extraordinary and reprehensible circumstances' which warranted an electoral verdict on the government's actions.
+On 15 October 1975, Fraser set in motion the events leading to Whitlam's dismissal by the Governor-General, when he announced that the Opposition would refuse passage through the Senate of the Budget Bills until Whitlam called an election.
+Justifying this decision, he claimed that revelations about the government's attempts to bypass the Loans Council to obtain funds overseas indicated 'extraordinary and reprehensible circumstances' which warranted an electoral verdict on the government's actions.

-When the opposition, led by Fraser, refused to pass the government's Budget Bills through the Senate in October-November 1975, (delaying the funding of government operations) Australia experienced its most severe constitutional crisis.
-Fraser said the opposition would not grant supply until the government called a general election.
-The constitutional and financial crisis climaxed when JR Kerr, the Governor-General, withdrew Whitlam's commission as Prime Minister on 11 November 1975.
+When the Opposition, led by Fraser, refused to pass the government's Budget Bills through the Senate in October-November 1975, delaying the funding of government operations, Australia experienced a mounting constitutional crisis.
+Fraser said the Opposition would not grant supply until the government called a general election.
+The constitutional and financial crises climaxed when JR Kerr, the Governor-General, withdrew Whitlam's commission as Prime Minister on 11 November 1975.

 Prime Minister Malcolm Fraser